 A Potential Issue

-An issue that’s been raised by a user of the Lello Musso Pola 5030*, which you can read here, is ice cream mix getting in the gap between the central pin inside the bowl and the plastic that surrounds it.
+An issue that’s been raised by a user of the bigger Lello Musso Pola 5030, which you can read here, is ice cream mix getting in the gap between the central pin inside the barrel and the plastic that surrounds it.
 As this ice cream mix then hardens, it increases the friction between the rotating central pin and surrounding plastic, placing more stress on the drive system.
 The user noted that hardened ice cream between the central pin and the hard plastic on her Lello 5030 caused the drive gear to fail, although this was after 10+ years of use.
 Because the central pin design on the Lello 4080 is identical to that on the 5030, the central pin issue is also pertinent to the 4080.

 The instruction manual states ‘not to get the central pin wet’, which I’ve found near impossible during emptying and cleaning.
 When I first got my 4080, I used to remove the bolt that screws onto the central pin to secure the dasher, along with the dasher itself, before emptying my frozen ice cream into a container.
-I quickly realised this wasn’t the best of ideas as ice cream would nearly always fall directly onto the sweet spot between the central pin and surrounding plastic as I scooped it out of the bowl.
+I quickly realised this wasn’t the best of ideas as ice cream would nearly always fall directly onto the sweet spot between the central pin and surrounding plastic as I scooped it out of the barrel.
 I’ve now found that leaving the bolt and dasher in place whilst I extract my ice cream is a much better approach as both act as a protective layer that keeps ice cream off the central pin.

 Still, even with the bolt and dasher left in place, I’ve found that ice cream mix does occasionally get onto the central pin either by falling off the dasher as it’s removed, or by dripping off my sponge.
 When this happens, I quickly spray a little steriliser onto the pin and surrounding plastic and dry with a paper towel.
 I don’t think this issue is a show stopper but certainly something to be aware of.

-My only complaint is the thin gap between the central pin inside the bowl and the plastic that surrounds it, which can allow in ice cream mix during cleaning.
+My only complaint is the thin gap between the central pin inside the barrel and the plastic that surrounds it, which can allow in ice cream mix during cleaning.
 This mix can then solidify inside the gap, increasing the stress on the drive mechanism, which may cause it to fail over time.
 I don’t think this is a show stopper, but definitely something to be aware of during cleaning.